The General Pattern of Wind Speed Variations

 People who are familiar with statistics will realise that the graph shows a probability density distribution.
 The area under the curve is always exactly 1, since the probability that the wind will be blowing at some wind speed including zero must be 100 per cent.

-e area is to the left of the vertical black line at 6.6 meters per second.
+Half of the blue area is to the left of the vertical black line at 6.6 meters per second.

 The 6.6 m/s is called the median of the distribution.
 This means that half the time it will be blowing less than 6.6 meters per second, the other half it will be blowing faster than 6.6 meters per second.